ap229997/hands/README.md

 ArcticNet and WildHands are initialized from the ArcticNet model trained on allocentric split of ARCTIC (this can be downloaded from [here](https://github.com/zc-alexfan/arctic/blob/master/docs/data/README.md)).
 HandOccNet is initialized from pretrained FPN weights (availble in torch model zoo).
 HaMeR is initialized from the checkpoints provided in their repo.

+## License

+All the material here is released under the Creative Commons Attribution-NonCommerial 4.0 International License, found [here](https://creativecommons.org/licenses/by-nc/4.0/).
+For all the datasets used in this work, refer to the respective websites for citation and license details.

 ## Acknowledgements